-The discussion about large amounts of garbage that arise with every purchase is not new.
-It revolves around cucumbers wrapped in plastic or thin foils found between slices of cheese.
-It goes without saying that the cheese is of course already sealed in plastic.
+The discussion about the large amounts of garbage that is generated with every purchase is not new.
+It revolves around cucumbers wrapped in plastic or thin films that can be found between slices of cheese.
+The fact that the cheese is of course already shrink-wrapped in plastic hardly needs to be mentioned.
 As a result, purchases in conventional supermarkets are often anything but sustainable.

-In May 2018, activists in several cities in Europe, including Berlin, set an example against plastic packaging in the supermarket – with so-called “plastic attacks”.
-They filled bought groceries directly in the market in cloth bags and storage jars and left behind the packaging waste that supermarkets have to take back (to a certain extent).
+In May 2018, activists in some European cities, including Berlin, took a stand against plastic packaging in supermarkets – with so-called “plastic attacks”.
+They put the groceries they bought directly in the market in cloth bags and storage jars and left behind the packaging waste that supermarkets have to take back (to a certain extent).

-The campaign has actually attracted attention, but politicians and supermarkets have to address the problem in order to quickly improve the situation.
-In the beginning, this has already happened: plastic bags, for example, have not been free for a long time.
-Rewe and Penny have also carried out initial tests to label fruits and vegetables via laser engraving in the future and no longer to package them.
+The campaign has actually attracted attention and yet it is primarily politicians and supermarkets that have to deal with the problem in order to quickly improve the situation.
+This has actually already happened to a limited extent: plastic bags, for example, have not been free for a long time.
+Rewe and Penny have also carried out initial tests to label fruit and vegetables with laser engraving and no longer pack them.

-What to do about the mass of packaging waste?
+What can be done against the masses of packaging waste?

-If you want to take out the garbage less often and thus protect the environment at the same time, you can make sure to buy food in the supermarket with as little packaging as possible.
-Anyone who tries this seriously will notice that it is easier said than done.
+If you want to take out the garbage less often and at the same time protect the environment, you can make sure to buy food with as little packaging as possible in the supermarket.
+If you try that seriously, you will notice that it is easier said than done.

-A real alternative are so-called packaging-free supermarkets.
-Here you can bring your jars with screw caps, fabric bags and Co. from home and pour oatmeal, sweets and milk.
-Such markets now exist in most major cities.
+So-called packaging-free supermarkets are a real alternative.
+Here you can bring your glasses with screw caps, cloth bags and the like from home and refill oatmeal, sweets and milk.
+There are now such markets in most of the larger cities.

-In Bonn, the head chef’s headquarters, there is free food deinet, for example.
-These explain further advantages of a packaging-free food market on their website , which may not be immediately clear to everyone:
+In Bonn, where the head chef is based, for example, there is free food Deinet.
+On their website, they explain further advantages of a packaging-free food market that may not be immediately clear to everyone:

-- Shop consciously: You can freely determine the quantities purchased.
-This helps to avoid unnecessary residues when cooking.
+- Buy consciously: You can freely determine the quantities purchased.
+This avoids unnecessary leftovers when cooking.

 - Let yourself be inspired : Without packaging, you can better look at, feel and smell food when you buy it.

-- Regional products: Packaging-free grocery stores (as in the case of free food deinet) often rely on regional and organic food.
+- Regional products: Packaging-free grocery stores (as in the case of Freikost Deinet) often rely on regionally and organically produced foods.

-If you just want to try out packaging-free shopping, but don’t have enough containers for decanting, you can usually borrow them directly from the store.
-As with bottles, you pay a deposit, which you will receive when you return it.
-The hurdle is negligible to get involved in the environmentally conscious trend.
+If you just want to try out packaging-free shopping, but don’t have enough containers to refill yourself, you can usually borrow them directly from the store.
+As with bottles, you pay a deposit, which you get paid back when you return it.
+The hurdle is therefore negligibly small to get involved in the environmentally conscious trend.

 Shopping in packaging-free supermarkets is just one of many ways to limit personal waste production.
-In the meantime, a trend – or rather a movement – with the name “Zero Waste” has developed.
-You can imagine what it’s all about: producing as little garbage as possible – and in all situations.
+Meanwhile, a trend – or rather a movement – called “Zero Waste” has developed.
+You can imagine what it’s about: producing as little waste as possible – in all situations.

 Above all, this requires one thing: commitment.
-In many situations, garbage can be avoided by just taking the time to think about it briefly.
+In many situations, rubbish can be avoided if you just take the time to think about it briefly.
 It starts with not having a receipt printed out or using your own reusable cup instead of to-go cups for coffee.
 Insights into the movement can easily be found in numerous places on the Internet.
-On blogs and video platforms such as YouTube you can, for example, get helpful tips on how to avoid unnecessary garbage in everyday life with little effort.
+On blogs and video platforms such as YouTube, for example, you can get helpful tips on how to avoid unnecessary rubbish in everyday life without much effort.